 DEFAULT Constraint

-The `DEFAULT` constraint provides a default value for a column when no value is specified during an insert operation.
-This ensures that columns have meaningful values even if they are not explicitly set.
+The DEFAULT constraint gives a column a default value during an insert operation if no value is specified, ensuring meaningful values even if not explicitly set.

 CREATE TABLE IntellipaatSettings (